116 W. 50th Street,

 3 people favorited this theater

-The Waldorf was opened in 1926, designed by architect Herbert J. Krapp.
-The over-1000 seat theater stood on 50th Street at Sixth Avenue.
-The Waldorf operated as a marginally successful legitimate house until the end of 1933.
+The Waldorf Theatre was opened October 20, 1926 with the play “Sure Thing”.
+It was designed by architect Herbert J. Krapp.
+The over-1,000 seat theatre with seating in orchestra and balcony levels stood on W. 50th Street at 6th Avenue.
+The Waldorf Theatre operated as a marginally successful legitimate house until fall of 1933.

-Turning to movies, the relatively small theater was no match for its enormous nearby neighbors, the Roxy and the Radio City Music Hall and lasted as a movie house until 1941, when it was converted over to retail use.
-The former theater was razed in 1967-68 to make way for construction of the Rockefeller Center’s Exxon Building.
+The orchestra seating area and the stage were converted into retail use, and the balcony was extened forwar to create a movie theatre.
+The relatively small theatre was no match for its enormous nearby neighbors, the Roxy Theatre and the Radio City Music Hall and lasted as a movie house until 1941, when the entire building was converted over to retail use.
+The former theatre was razed in 1967-68 to make way for construction of the Rockefeller Center’s Exxon Building.

 Just login to your account and subscribe to this theater